Multiple Different Black Box Explanations for Image Classifiers: Theoretical Foundations of

+We view an image classifier (\emph{e.g.} a neural network) as a probabilistic causal model.
+Specifically, the endogenous variables are taken to be the set $\vec{V}$ of pixels that the image classifier gets as input, together with an output variable that we call $O$.
+The variable $V_i \in \vec{V}$ describes the color and intensity of pixel $i$; its value is determined by the exogenous variables.
+The equation for $O$ determines the output of the model as a function of the pixel values.
+Thus, the causal network has depth $2$, with the exogenous variables determining the feature variables, and the feature variables determining the output variable.
+In this paper we also assume \emph{causal independence} between the feature variables in $\vec{V}$, the set of pixels of the input image.

+Pixel independence is a common assumption in explainability tools.
+This is a non-trivial assumption, and it might seem far-fetched, especially if we consider images capturing real objects: if a group of pixels captures, say, a cat's ear, then a group of pixels near it should capture a cat's eye.
+However, we argue that it is, in fact, accurate on images.
+Indeed, consider a partially obscured image, obtained by overlaying random color patches over an Imagenet image.
+Such an image is perfectly valid, as obscuring a part of the input image either by introducing an artificial object or by positioning a real object in front of the primary subject of the classification does not lead to any change in unobscured pixels.
+For example, obscuring a cat's ear does not lead to any change in an (unobscured) group of pixels, capturing a cat's eye.
+Thus, pixel independence holds on general images.

+We refer the reader to \cite{CH24} for a more in-depth discussion of causal independence between pixel values in image classification.
+We note that the causal independence assumption is not true in other types of inputs, such as tabular or spectral data.
+For those types of inputs, assuming independence is clearly an approximation and might lead to inaccurate results.
+In this paper, however, we focus on images, where causal independence between pixels holds.

+Moreover, as the causal network is of depth $2$, all parents of the output variable $O$ are contained in $\vec{V}$.
+Given these assumptions, the probability on contexts directly corresponds to the probability on seeing various images (which the model presumably learns during training).

+Given an input image $I$, the set of contexts $\K$ that we consider for an explanation is the set $\K_I$ obtained by \emph{all partial occlusions of $I$}, where an occlusion sets a part $\vec{Y}$ of the image to a predefined masking color $\vec{y}$.
+The probability distribution over $\K_I$ is assumed to be uniform.

-\begin{definition}[Explanation for image classification, CKS] An explanation in image classification is a minimal subset of pixels of a given input image that is sufficient for the NN to classify the image, where ``sufficient'' is defined as containing only this subset of pixels from the original image, with the other pixels set to the masking color. \end{definition}
+Under the assumptions above, the following definition is equivalent to \Cref{def:EX}, as shown in~\cite{CH24}. \begin{definition}[Explanation for image classification~\cite{CKS21}] An explanation is a minimal subset of pixels of a given input image that is sufficient for the model $\mathcal{N}$ to classify the image, where ``sufficient'' is defined as containing only this subset of pixels from the original image, with the other pixels set to the masking color. \end{definition}